insidegui/GRStatusBar/README.md

 ## Installing

+### IMPORTANT: If you're using Swift 3

+Checkout the branch `swift3` if you're using Xcode 8 and Swift 3 on your project, this branch will be merged into master when Xcode 8 comes out of beta.

 ### Using CocoaPods:

 Add a `Podfile` that contains at least the following information to the root of your app project, then do `pod install`.